 Purina Cat Chow: Corn Gluten Meal, Soybean Meal, Whole Grain Corn, Poultry By-Product Meal, Beef Fat (preserved with Mixed Tocopherols), Whole Wheat, Whole Grain Oat Meal, Brewers Rice, Dried Yeast, Calcium Carbonate, Animal Liver Flavor, Phosphoric Acid, Salt

-Friskies: Ground Yellow Corn, Corn Gluten Meal, Chicken By-Product Meal, Soybean Meal, Beef Tallow (preserved with BHA), Animal Digest, Phosphoric Acid, Salt, Calcium Carbonate, Added Color (Yellow 5, Red 40, Yellow 6, Blue 2)
+Friskies: Ground Yellow Corn, Corn Gluten Meal, Chicken By-Product Meal, Soybean Meal, Beef Tallow (preserved with mixed tocopherols), Meat and Bone Meal, Ocean Fish Meal, Animal Liver Flavor, Phosphoric Acid, Salt, Calcium Carbonate, Added Color (Red 40, Yellow 5, Blue 2, plus “Other Colors Added”)

 Where Purina Cat Chow pulls ahead

 Some whole grains.
 Cat Chow includes whole wheat, whole grain oat meal, and whole grain corn alongside its less desirable ingredients.
-These are still filler in a cat food context — cats are obligate carnivores — but whole grains provide more fiber and micronutrients than the processed corn and by-products that dominate Friskies’ formula.
+These remain plant fillers in a cat food context — per AAFCO 2024, cats are obligate carnivores — but whole grains supply more fiber and B-vitamins than the meat-and-bone-meal-plus-byproducts stack that fills out Friskies’ deeper list.
 Shop on Amazon →

 Where Friskies holds its own